-Shared governance; increased transparency; reorganizations to align mission, resources and accountability; and a deliberate effort to enhance diversity on campus characterize first year efforts.
+Significant progress has been made in Year 2 on efforts toward shared governance; increased transparency; reorganizations to align mission, resources and accountability; and enhanced diversity on campus.

 Owners: Provost George Korfiatis and Faculty Senate